spatie/typed/README.md

 There are some cases where type inference falls short, and you have to fall back on manually defining them.
 You might also prefer the manual approach, for clarity's sake.

+Note that type may be partially inferred.
+Some fields in tuples or structs may be type definitions, others may be real values.
+Uninitialised types will throw an error on read.

 ### Typed lists and collections:

 ```php